 Medical assistants work with patients and their families, taking vitals, running tests, preparing a patient for tests/procedures, cleaning exam rooms, and maintaining patient files.
 To train to become a medical assistant, you should enroll in an accredited school or program.

-According to the Bureau of Labor Statistics, medical assistants in 2022 made an average of $40,700.
+According to the Bureau of Labor Statistics, medical assistants in 2023 made an average of $43,350 or more.

 Becoming a medical assistant can lead to a rewarding career path in the medical field.
 Try some medical assistant practice tests, or find a school near you today!